 - the concern

 - how it was responded to

 - who it was reported to

-- and what the outcome of the report was
+- and what the outcome of this report was

-Concerns should be reported on the Safeguarding Report Form and sent by email to the Cycling UK DSL.
+Concerns should be reported on the Safeguarding Report Form be sent by email to the Cycling UK DSL. be sent by email to the Cycling UK DSL. be sent by email to the Cycling UK DSL.